VIvia-Print-Logos-2020-Primary.png

 4. Moab: Moab by Legion Paper is a brand that focuses on providing fine art papers for digital printing.
 They offer a variety of papers, including those specifically designed for Giclée printing and other art printing techniques.
 Moab papers are known for their exceptional image quality, color reproduction, and archival properties.

-Giclee Print on Matte Paper
+Giclee Print on Matte Epson Hot Press Bright Paper

-Giclee Print on Textured Fine Art Paper
+Giclee Print on Textured Fine Art Epson Somerset Paper

-Giclee Print on Epson Cold Press Paper
+Giclee Print on Textured Fine Art Epson Somerset Paper

 Giclee Print on Moab Entrada Rag Bright Paper